How priors of initial hyperparameters affect Gaussian process regression models: Introduction

 \section{Introduction}

 Over the last few decades, Gaussian Processes Regression (GPR) has been proven to be a powerful and effective method for non-linear regression problems due to many desirable properties, such as ease of obtaining and expressing uncertainty in predictions, the ability to capture a wide variety of behaviour through a simple parameterization, and a natural Bayesian interpretation \cite{cite:RCE}.
 Neal \cite{cite:neal} revealed that many Bayesian regression models based on neural network converge to Gaussian Processes (GPs) in the limit of an infinite network.
 Therefore, GPs have been suggested as a replacement for supervised neural networks in non-linear regression \cite{cite:MacKay,cite:WCKI} and classification \cite{cite:MacKay}.
-Furthermore, GPs have excellent capability for forecasting time series \cite{cite:BB,cite:BBS}.
+In recent years, various empirical studies have shown that GPR can make better performance for prediction in many areas \cite{he2011single,ko2009gp,van2002bayesian,yu2012online} compared to some other models such as Support Vector Machine (SVM) \cite{shamshirband2015comparative,jahangirzadeh2014cooperative,shamshirband2015soft}, and a number of further developments of Gaussian process methods have been proposed, including deep Gaussian process \cite{damianou2013deep} and recurrent Gaussian processes \cite{mattos2015recurrent}.

 However, GPR as a kernel-based nonparametric method, relies on appropriate selection of kernel \cite{wilson2013gaussian} and the hyperparameters involved.
 Kernels contain our presumptions about the function we wish to learn and define the closeness and similarity between data points \cite{cite:Rbook}.
 As a result, the choice of kernel has a profound impact on the performance of a GPR model, just as activation function, learning rate can affect the result of a neural network \cite{wilson2013gaussian}.